 Outperforming a Challenged Public Market Environment

 Our strategies have held up relatively well against this challenging market backdrop for several reasons.
 First, we remain at the low end of our ranges in fixed income.
 In addition, within stock markets, our emphasis on Value stocks³ and the Energy sector has outperformed in an environment of rising interest rates and higher inflation.
 This stance has anchored our strategies for several quarters now.
 In retrospect, our discipline led us to switch our long-standing emphasis from Growth to Value too early last year as successive variants of COVID caused uncertainty.
-However, through the end of the first quarter, this move has proven fruitful.
-During the first quarter, while the ACWI benchmark was down over 5%, our equity portfolio was up over 1%.
-This led to strong portfolio performance in our Growth and Balanced strategies — up over 1% and flat respectively, vs. weighted respective benchmark declines of over 5%.
+However, through the end of the first quarter, this move has proven fruitful, even after the resulting capital gains we had to realize in taxable accounts.

 Second, within this general theme across strategies, we made several moves at the margin to sharpen our emphasis.
 We reduced the duration of what little we have in fixed income across strategies to lower their sensitivity to further interest rate increases.
 Within Market Risk, we took profits from our position in the Energy sector as the outsized gains exceeded our target — while our discipline has signaled a sustained period of outperformance from this sector, the surge in oil prices caused by the war in the Ukraine led prices to gain beyond the underlying trend we expected.